microsoft/nni/docs/WebUI.md

 Click the tab "Overview".

 * See the experiment trial profile and search space message.
-* Support to download the experiment parameters.
+* Support to download the experiment result.

 ![](./img/over1.png)
 * See good performance trials.